andersju/gdpr-xml/README.md

 # GDPR in XML
-This repository contains *Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation)*, a.k.a., the GDPR, in the 24 languages of the EU.
+This repository contains *Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation)*, a.k.a., the GDPR, in the 24 languages of the EU in various forms:

-In `original/` you'll find the original, untouched files.
+`original/`: The original, untouched XML versions of the GDPR [[source](https://publications.europa.eu/en/publication-detail/-/publication/3e485e15-11bd-11e6-ba9a-01aa75ed71a1/language-en)]

-In `formatted/` you'll find the same files after having run them through `xmllint --format` to reformat/reindent.
+`formatted/`: The XML files from `original` after having run them through `xmllint --format` to reformat/reindent.

-In `corr-2018-original/` you'll find the [corrections](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2018.127.01.0002.01.ENG&toc=OJ:L:2018:127:FULL) (corrigendum) published in 2018.
+`corr-2018-original/`:  The untouched XML versions of the [corrections](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2018.127.01.0002.01.ENG&toc=OJ:L:2018:127:FULL) (corrigendum) published in 2018. [[source](https://publications.europa.eu/en/publication-detail/-/publication/683d5816-5e52-11e8-ab9c-01aa75ed71a1/language-en/format-PDF/source-82709747)]

-In `corr-2018-formatted/` you'll find formatted versions of the corrections.
+`corr-2018-formatted/`: The XML files from `corr-2018-original` after having run them through `xmllint --format`.

+`consolidated`: The XML versions of the consolidated GDPR (i.e., with corrections integrated), *without* the preamble and its 173 recitals. [[source](https://publications.europa.eu/en/publication-detail/-/publication/5f2552c2-cc45-11e6-ad7c-01aa75ed71a1/language-en/format-PDF/source-82709144)]

 ## Why?
 I wanted to make nice HTML versions of the GDPR.
 [EUR-Lex](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32016R0679)